veithen/jacoco-report-maven-plugin/README.md

         </executions>
     </plugin>

-When running on [Travis](https://travis-ci.org) this will automatically upload reports to coveralls.io and/or codecov.io if the project is enabled on one of these services.
+When running on [Travis](https://travis-ci.org) or Github Actions this will automatically upload reports to coveralls.io and/or codecov.io if the project is enabled on one of these services.
 Note that public Github repositories are always enabled on codecov.io by default, so no further action is required for that service.

 You might want to exclude the code from some modules from the coverage reports, e.g. modules that contain test utilities.
 In this case, set the `includeClasses` parameter to false for those modules: